Google Search Console

 It does not replace the need to understand your clients' accounts.
 The questions you ask are only as good as the knowledge behind them.
 Conversational analytics makes you faster at getting to the data; it does not substitute for knowing what to look for.

 And for clients who want ongoing self-serve visibility into their numbers, a live view still has a place.
 Conversational analytics and dashboards serve different jobs—the former explains, the latter displays.
-Used together, they cover more ground than either does alone.
+If that dashboard layer is specifically Looker Studio, the Looker Studio comparison shows where the workflow starts to diverge for agencies.
+If your agency is deciding between a visual report builder and a conversation-first workflow, the Whatagraph comparison is the clearest contrast.

 For how the same approach works inside in-house teams—where the constraint is analyst dependency rather than client volume—the marketing teams guide covers those workflows.